Fraud detection and machine learning:

 - A transactional score, evaluating the likelihood that an individual transaction is fraudulent.

-Using this approach, the financial institution could correctly identify close to $1 million in monthly transitions that had been erroneously identified as fraud, and was able to identify an additional $1.5 million per month in additional fraud that had gone undetected.
-Besides dramatically improving the company’s ability to detect fraud, the solution significantly increased customer satisfaction by reducing the friction between the company and its customers.
+Using this approach, the financial institution could correctly identify close to $1 million in monthly transactions that had been erroneously identified as fraud.
+And it identified an additional $1.5 million per month in additional fraud that had previously gone undetected.
+Besides dramatically improving the company’s ability to detect fraud, the analytics solution significantly increased customer satisfaction.
 How?
-By significantly improving the transaction approval process while increasing the effectiveness of fraud detection.
+By improving the transaction approval process while increasing the effectiveness of fraud detection, friction between the company and its customers was greatly reduced.

 Think out of the box